neil-andrew-olson/savemybonsai-site/content/species/boxwood-care.md

+---
+title: "Boxwood Bonsai Care for Beginners"
+description: "Learn how to care for a Boxwood bonsai, a classic and popular choice for bonsai."
+image: "/images/species-guide.png"
+---

+The Boxwood is a classic evergreen shrub that is a popular choice for bonsai due to its small leaves and dense growth habit.
+It is a relatively easy plant to care for, making it a good choice for beginners.

+{{< img src="/images/hero-bonsai.jpg" alt="A Boxwood bonsai tree" >}}

 ### Light

 Boxwood bonsai prefer a location with partial sun.
 They can tolerate full sun, but the leaves may scorch in hot, direct sun.